 Day traders apply a significantly different approach to trading than buy-and-hold investors.
 Unlike passive strategies that seek long-term stability when selecting securities, day traders apply an active trading strategy that capitalizes on market volatility.
 Day traders use short-term market fluctuations and high leverage to their advantage, pouncing on small price movements to turn a profit.

-To capitalize on the opportunity for profit, day traders must be willing to invest sizable sums, as this is the only way to make money on such small price movements.
-The more you invest, the more you have to gain — and more you could lose.
+To make money on such small price movements, day traders must be willing to invest sizable sums.
+That, or trade options contracts, as the costs are often lower — though risks remain high.
+The more you invest, the more you have to gain — and more you stand to lose.

 There are several short-term strategies you can explore.
 Here are a few examples.